OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 * Resume Branches, which will (re)create branch infrastructure based on those present in the GIT repository.
 * Destroy Branch Infrastructure, which will destroy the feature branch resources.
 * Destroy Branches, which will remove any feature branch resources for branch resources deleted in GIT.
-* Suspend Branch Infrastructure, which will turn off or destroy costly feature branch resources when it isn't used.
+* Suspend Branch Infrastructure, which will turn off or destroy costly feature branch resources when they aren't used.
 * Suspend Branches, which will suspend all branches.

 ## Mapping Octopus resources to feature branches